helen751/submission_reminder_app_Helen751/README.md

 - Absolute paths are used to prevent directory confusion
 - `exec` ensures clean re-entry into scripts without duplicate nesting
 - `sleep 1` adds a 1 seconds delay to the program for better flow.
+- `clear` I used this to clear the console when an operation is chosen to avoid overcrowding the terminal interface.
-- `Aside the helper function given inside `functions.sh`, I added one more function for the user menu option navigation
+- `Aside the helper function given inside functions.sh`, I added one more function for the user menu option navigation
 - Used color codes eg `e[32m - green color` to render messages in interactive colors
+- I added a defensive check in the `create_environment` script, so even though the loop fails at any point, it still exits the application, when a valid name is not entered.
+- All code scripts are well commented for better understanding of each function.

 ---